 As I said I generally follow the tried and tested line up, especially when it comes to lenses.
 I have tried others over the past +10 years thinking I knew best but I always come back the main lenses I have mentioned below.

 Go out and take terrible images, then come home look and them and figure out why they are so bad, then think about how they could be better, then head out and start again.

 If you are looking for the magic camera & lens combination that will make your pictures amazing I have some bad news for you.

-The links I have below are affiliate links from reputable vendors, so if you use them you’ll still get the same great price but I’ll also get a little commission too.
+As an Amazon Associate, I earn from qualifying purchases.
+So if you use them you’ll still get the same great price but I’ll also get a little commission too.
 That helps me out a lot and thank you to everybody who has supported me.